learningequality/kolibri/docs/user/manage_content.rst

 Export from Kolibri to Local Drive
 ----------------------------------

-If you want to make available the content you have imported on your Kolibri server, with another computer where Kolibri is installed, follow these steps to export your content channels.
+If you want to make available the content you have imported on your Kolibri server, to another computer where Kolibri is installed, follow these steps to export your content channels.

 .. note::
   You must have an external drive (USB stick or hard disk) attached to your device.